meli1230/WEB--Project3/README.md

 - `express-session`
   - used to persist user sessions across multiple requests
   - maintains the user session after login
-- `body-parser`
-  - parses data sent from forms, such as registration or login details
 ---
 # Added functionalities
 ### Sorting by price